Dynamicic/silver/TESTING.md

 ### Get the invoice PDF

+The PDF generation process runs every minute on the test server, so after the invoice has been issued, the document should be available with the following:

     curl --request GET \
       --url http://dev.billing.dynamicic.com/silver/invoices/$INVOICE_ID.pdf

 This will redirect to the appropriate path.
 For now, the `pdf_url` attribute returned from Invoice GET requests is incorrect.

+If you need to force the document generation process to run, run the following management command:

+    $ python silverintegration/manage.py generate_pdfs

 ### Run the payment process